“Voice beyond words”, International Piano Magazine, Octobre 2022

 When pianist Irina Lankova arrived in Europe in 1997 she was already an advocate of the golden tone and deep expression she had learned at Moscow’s Gnessin Academy.
 She carried with her a diploma rated ‘with highest distinction’.

-Lankova emigrated to Belgium to continue her piano studies, entering the Royal Conservatory of Brussels in the class of professor and pianist Evgeny Mogilevsky.
+Lankova emigrated to Belgium at the age of 18 to continue her piano studies, entering the Royal Conservatory of Brussels in the class of professor and pianist Evgeny Mogilevsky.
 Her career is now in another growth phase after devoting time during the pandemic lockdowns to recording two more albums.

 Lankova’s current schedule is super-charged with prestigious venues for her solo recitals.
 She played at the Salle Cortot in Paris on 8 April, followed by her Carnegie Hall debut at the Weill Recital Hall on 13 May.
 In October she will play at Amsterdam’s Concertgebouw, and then at the Esprit du Piano festival in Bordeaux.
 Meanwhile she tours Europe to promote her current album, Elégie, her personal selection of emotional pieces by Rachmaninov, Schubert/Liszt and Bach.
 Each piece has an intimate and deep meaning and holds a special meaning for her.